It Started With a Bracelet

 Jewelry That’s True to You

 Emmis Jewelry is a collection of handmade, personalized, on-trend jewelry that is the perfect expression of you.
 Whether you’re preparing for a special occasion and need an authentic piece of statement jewelry to complete your look, or you want to preserve a family heirloom, you can express yourself through my beautiful bracelets, necklaces, and wraps.
 Jewelry is very personal, which is why I craft each piece by hand from my home-studio.
-Emmis Jewelry has also been sold at numerous brick and mortar stores, including Scout and Molly Deerfield Square, Payton Rose, Apricot Lane, and Indigo.
+Emmis Jewelry has also been sold at numerous brick and mortar stores in the Chicago area as well as stores across the country.

 As a child, my parents made me swear emmis (Eh-mis), the Yiddish term for truth.